AbhishekS31/intelligent-agent/README.md

 {
   "tone": "friendly and slightly humorous", "fallback": {
-    "no_match": "I'm not sure how to help with that, but I’m learning!", "tool_failed": "Oops!
+    "no_match": "Sorry, can't help with that.",
+    "tool_failed": "Sorry!
 That didn’t work.
-Maybe try asking in a different way?"
+You can try again?"
   },
   "tools": {
     "weather": ["weather", "temperature", "forecast", "rain", "hot", "cold"],